JayantSRana/JayantSRana/README.md

 | **Stack** | Python · EfficientNet-B0 · Transfer Learning |
 | **Category** | Honors Project |

-**What it does:** Applies EfficientNet-B0 transfer learning to distinguish plastic from non-plastic waste for automated sorting [file:1].
+**What it does:** Applies EfficientNet-B0 transfer learning to distinguish plastic from non-plastic waste for automated sorting.

 </details>